 end

-git -.->|"≠"| cluster
+git -.->|"!="| cluster

-2. Horizontal Pod Autoscaler: HPA adjusted replicas
+2. Horizontal Pod Autoscaler: HPA bumped replicas on its own

-ArgoCD’s Sync Status
+The Simplest Version: Sync Status

-• Synced: Cluster matches Git exactly
+• Synced: cluster matches Git exactly

-• Unknown: ArgoCD can’t determine state
+• Unknown: it can’t figure out the state

 ApplicationSync StatusHealth